Pechanga Band of Indians: Language

 Between Luiseño tribes, language remained the same.
 Deriving from the Takic languages, the tribe's dialect finds classification in the Cupan languages sub-division, similar to that of the Cupeño, Cahuilla, and Nicoleño Uto-Aztecan languages.
-Before European contact along California's coast in 1792, historians expect that 3,000-4,000 first-language individuals inhabited the land.
+Before European contact along California's coast in 1792, historians expect between 3,000 and 4,000 first-language individuals inhabited the land.
 In the 21st century, that number has reduced to zero, leaving present-day Luiseño individuals and Pechanga tribe members the task in reviving their native language.

 Festival / pow wow

 Though a majority of Pechanga tradition is kept confidential within the tribe, public displays of tradition allow for insight regarding such Native culture.
 On January 6, 2023, the Pechanga announced their return to festivities, with Pow Wow returning for the first time since 2015, due to construction of the resort/casino's expansion efforts and also the COVID-19 pandemic.
 During such festivity, small hand-held rattles are used to introduce rhythm and syncopation for the performer, with such items often made from turtle shell, deer hoof, or cocoons.
 Dance and attire remain in alignment with Pechanga tradition, however limited public knowledge on such area of culture leaves no current depiction of symbolic meaning beyond physical appearance.
 Such traditional values are accompanied with modern technology and production, with pyrotechnics and fireworks making appearances during the closing of such celebration.